Wawa convenience stores are one of the hottest sought after triple net lease investment properties in the market today.

 Wawa, Inc., a privately held company, began in 1803 as an iron foundry in New Jersey.
 Toward the end of the 19th Century, owner George Wood took an interest in dairy farming and the family began a small processing plant in Wawa, Pa, in 1902.
 The milk business was a huge success, due to its quality, cleanliness and "certified" process.
 As home delivery of milk declined in the early 1960s, Grahame Wood, George's grandson, opened the first Wawa Food Market in 1964 as an outlet for dairy products.

 Today, Wawa is your all day, every day stop for fresh, built-to-order foods, beverages, coffee, fuel services, and surcharge-free ATMs.
-A chain of more than 720 convenience retail stores (over 365 offering gasoline), Wawa stores are located in Pennsylvania, New Jersey, Delaware, Maryland, Virginia and Central Florida.
+A chain of more than 800 convenience retail stores (over 500 offering gasoline), Wawa stores are located in Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Florida, and Washington DC.

 Wawa is currently expanding, planning to open 25 stores per year in each of their major regions, the mid-Atlantic and Florida, each year for the next several years.